SusanneSchaub/TPDM_Implant_Inpainting/readme.md

 ## Getting started

 ## 1. Train two perpendicular score-based diffusion models
 Train the two perpendicular diffusion models independently of the TPDM sampling procedure using [score-SDE](https://arxiv.org/abs/2011.13456).
-PLease refer to this repository [repository](https://github.com/yang-song/score_sde).
+Please refer to this repository [repository](https://github.com/yang-song/score_sde).

 > NOTE: `TPDM`'s sampling code is only implemented for variance-exploding SDE (VE-SDE).

-See the `./configs/default_lsun_configs.py` and `./configs/ve/BMR_ZSR_256.py` for the configurations we used to train `score-SDE` model.
+See the `./configs/default_lsun_configs.py` and `./configs/ve/inpainting_256.py` for the configurations we used to train `score-SDE` model.

 ### 2. Install TPDM dependencies